 Benefits of cold showers

 These are not all the benefits of cold showers as the list is somewhat longer, but these are the ones that will probably be the most important for you.

 Improve fat loss

-In a future article I will go more indepth about the topic of fat and cells.
-Now the short version, we have have different kind of fat cells, white, beige and brown.
-Brown fat or BAT is primarily found around your collar bones, neck, upper back and sternum.
+In a future article, I will go more in-depth about the topic of fat and cells.
+Now the short version, we have different kinds of fat cells, white, beige, and brown.
+Brown fat or BAT is primarily found around your collar bones, neck, upper back, and sternum.

 These results suggest that BAT is involved in cold-induced increases in whole-body energy expenditure (Yoneshiro et al., 2011).

 Think about it.
 Willingly doing something every day, that you are very resistant to takes a lot of mental strength.
 You will want to quit as soon as the cold water hits your skin, but you shouldn’t.
 You need to stick it out and plow through it.